dcassiero/uplink/docker/README.md

 # Dockerfiles

-This is a collection of Dockerfiles which are used for the uPLINK project.
+This is a collection of Dockerfiles which are used for the UPLINK project.
 This can be simplifed, a TODO.

 ## Components